geoffstanley/neutral-surfaces/README.md

 ### Approximately Neutral Surfaces

 In the absence of irreversible mixing, fluid parcels in the ocean move such that they are always at their level of neutral buoyancy with their environment.
-This constrains the direction of flow lie in a plane, called the neutral tangent plane.
+This constrains the flow such that infinitesimal displacements lie in a plane, called the neutral tangent plane.
 This plane is well-defined at every point in the ocean.
 A neutral surface is an extensive 2D surface that is everywhere aligned with the neutral tangent plane (McDougall 1987).
 However, neutral surfaces are not well-defined 2D surfaces -- a consequence of the non-linear equation of state for the density of seawater, and the resulting non-zero neutral helicity in the ocean (McDougall and Jackett 1988).
 Hence, physical oceanographers craft approximately neutral surfaces, which are well-defined extensive 2D surfaces that are everywhere approximately aligned with the neutral tangent plane.
 The following approximately neutral surfaces may be calculated with this software package.

 #### Potential density surfaces